 Indian inspired coconut pancake

 This is a fresh and filling dish that is ready in minutes.
-It is perfect for those days you want cooked food but you don't want to be cooking for a long time....which is always for me!!!
+It is perfect for those days you want cooked food but you don't want to be cooking for a long time....which is every day for me!!!

 Makes enough for 1 pancake